H4D32/DBMS-Project/REPORT.md

 So, we introduced Maven management method to realise intermediate test.
 Once a class with several functions is implemented, the programmer could write a small piece of code to verify the correctness of that class.

-In this situation, the file structure seems a little bit different.
-If you are confused about that, the [structure description in README](README.md) may be helpful.
 ### 2. Multi Tables Selection:
 Even though our single table and double table selection is OK, when we try to select multiple tables, we find that when the number of selected tables is greater than or equal to 3, the selection conditions sometimes become invalid, or only the header is returned without data。